ssjiyeong/CELLIA/README.md

 conda activate cellia_env

 # ---------------------------------------------------------
-# OPTION B: If you do NOT have Conda installed
+# Option B: If you do NOT have Conda installed
 # ---------------------------------------------------------
 # Create and activate a Python virtual environment instead
 # (Use this only when Conda is unavailable)